 The BSc Aircraft Maintenance Engineering degree has the European Aviation Safety Agency (EASA) Part 66 Aircraft maintenance licence fully embedded within the university modules.
 This allows you the opportunity to obtain this industry recognised qualification whilst you study for your degree.
 The University of South Wales is the only EASA part 147 UK University currently approved to deliver and award this qualification as part of its BSc Aircraft Maintenance Engineering degree.

-In year one, you’ll study the principles of engineering and the EASA B1 Basic Knowledge modular structure in greater depth.
-You’ll study the basic laws and theories of electrical and electronic fundamentals, aerodynamics, physics, analytical methods, and professional practice.
+In year one, you'll study the principles of engineering and the EASA B1.1 Basic Knowledge modular structure in greater depth.
+You'll study the basic laws and theories of electrical and electronic fundamentals, aircraft materials, aerodynamics, physics, analytical methods, and professional practice.

-In year two, you’ll enhance your knowledge of aircraft materials, hardware, instrumentation systems and human factors, and hone practical and workshop skills.
-You’ll also study engineering management and issues surrounding the aircraft maintenance industry.
+In year two, you'll enhance your knowledge of propellers, maintenance practice, instrumentation systems and human factors, and hone practical and workshop skills.
+You'll also study engineering management and issues surrounding the aircraft maintenance industry.

-In year three, you’ll study aircraft structures and systems, gas turbine engines, project management strategies in an aircraft maintenance context, and aviation legislation, and complete a dissertation project.
+In year three, you'll study aircraft structures and systems, gas turbine engines, aviation legislation, and complete a dissertation project.

 The Aircraft Maintenance Engineering course is taught through a combination of lectures, tutorials, workshops and seminars, in addition to independently preparing for lectures.
 The course is an intensive study package, you will be required to attend classes for up to 27 hours per week during term time.
 The first year is mostly based on theoretical aspects of aircraft engineering but there are some elements of practical activities in the avionic modules.
 The second and third year studies are more mixed with practical activities such as working on the aircraft, carrying out mechanical repairs in the workshop and using composite materials.